data-apis/scipy-2023-presentation/README.md

 # SciPy 2023 Array API Presentation

+This repo contains materials for the SciPy 2023 Data APIs Consortium presentation and proceedings paper.

 ## Proceedings Paper

-Materials for the SciPy 2023 Data APIs Consortium presentation and proceedings paper

 The published proceedings paper can be found at https://conference.scipy.org/proceedings/scipy2023/aaron_meurer.html